-Instead, you might consider going into consulting for businesses, helping people to obtain the right software, training them, and adding some of your own programs to enhance or fill in the gaps for your clients.
+Instead, you might consider going into consulting for businesses, helping people obtain the right software, training them, and adding some of your programs to enhance or fill in the gaps for your clients.

 Altering your approach could make all the difference.
 You could be doing what you love.
 Just find a quicker, more profitable way to do it.